mnielsen/finding_scenius/finding_scenius.md

 When prestige or fashionability is pouring into a field, so too will the poseurs.

+**However, there may still be identifiable sub-veins within those locations:**

 Consider, by contrast, the case of Camp 4 at Yosemite.
 Climbers at Camp 4 will often make a living by collecting and recycling aluminium cans.
 They'll live off boiled rice and peanut butter.
 They're not